Veneers Vs. Crowns A Full Overview

 - There could be pain and sensitivity initially, but it will eventually subside.

-Practicing good oral hygiene and staying away from hard, chewy foods are great ways to ensure your crowns or veneers have a long lifespan.
+Practicing good oral hygiene and avoiding hard, chewy foods are great ways to ensure your crowns or veneers have a long lifespan.

 If you want aesthetically pleasing teeth, veneers would be the best option.

 They can cover some instances of crooked teeth, chipped teeth, or misshapen teeth.
-Crowns are better if you have much decay, need a root canal, or break your teeth beyond repair.
+Crowns are better if you decay, need a root canal, or break your teeth beyond repair.